-1. We are aware of the effects COVID-19 Pandemic can have / might have had on the mental health and wellbeing of children and young people and we recognise that we will provide support to all our children and young people.
+1. We are aware of the COVID-19 Pandemic can have on the mental health and wellbeing of children and young people and we recognise that we will provide support to all our children and young people.

-9.7 Mental Health and RSHE
+9.7 Mental Health and RE/RSE/HE

-Through our curriculum, our school will maximise the opportunities to teach our children and young people about mental health as part of the health education cornerstone of our Relationship Sex and Health Education.
+Through our curriculum, our school will maximise the opportunities to teach our children and young people about mental health as part of the health education cornerstone of our Relationship Education/Relationship and Sex Education and Health Education.